 What Is An Escrow Account?

 A refund of any kind sounds great.
 But in order to fully understand what an escrow refund is, it is critical to understand what an escrow account is.

-The second way that an escrow accounts is used is as a secure place to hold funds intended to cover insurance and taxes.
+The second way that an escrow account is used is as a secure place to hold funds intended to cover insurance and taxes.
 If you are a homeowner who took out a mortgage to finance your home, then you’ve likely come in contact with this usage of an escrow account.
 Essentially, an escrow account is an easy way to manage your property taxes and insurance premiums.

-As a mortgage loan holder, you likely make monthly mortgage payments that include funds for your loan principal, interest, property taxes, and insurance.
+As a mortgage loan holder, you likely make monthly mortgage payments that include funds for your loan principal, interest, property taxes and insurance.
 As you make these monthly payments, the loan servicer will set aside a portion of your mortgage payment and hold it in your account to cover taxes and insurance payments associated with the property.
-For example, your homeowners insurance will be paid for out of the escrow account.
+For example, your homeowners insurance will be paid out of the escrow account.

 Get approved to refinance.

 See expert-recommended refinance options and customize them to fit your budget.

 Escrow refunds can occur in a variety of situations.
 Although the details will vary based on your particular situation, here are a few instances in which you might be eligible for an escrow refund.

 - Paid off mortgage completely: If you have a remaining balance in your escrow account after you pay off your mortgage, you will be eligible for an escrow refund of the remaining balance.
 Servicers should return the remaining balance of your escrow account within 20 days after you pay off your mortgage in full.